materials-discovery/data-campaign-2122/SpringerMaterials_TeamRoom2.md

 * If you use the data from this platform, how are you going to cite it?
 Is there a requirement on the cite?

-Citations for SpringerMaterials content can be easily exported in multiple standard formats
+Citations for SpringerMaterials content can be easily exported in multiple standard formats.

 * what is the licence of the platform it self? of the data on it?